ayubero/gradflow/README.md

 done
 ```

-Use FFmpeg to merge all the PNG frames into an MP4 video:
+Use FFmpeg to merge all PNG frames into an MP4 video:

 ```
 ffmpeg -framerate 30 -i frame_%04d.png -pix_fmt yuv420p output.mp4